 The Alexa skills store starts to fill up quickly.

-Voice technology is gaining ground around the world, and even in this area, to become well-known, it will need a strategy to attract the attention of users.
+Voice technology is gaining ground around the world, and even in this area, to become well-known, you will need a strategy to attract the attention of users.
 You will need a plan to promote your Alexa Skill.

 Just as good marketing cannot make up for a poor product, a promotion strategy for a low-quality skill will not get you good results.